 I should mention that just because you dream of your ex, it doesn’t necessarily mean that you want to get back together.
 Usually you are working out something about your feelings for or about the, and sometimes, about yourself.
 Or it could be that your mind is used to you thinking about her nonstop and you broke the cycle so it’s just trying to fill it’s quota.
 I’m kidding, but not really.
 The mind likes patterns.
 It tries to stick to what it’s used to.

-Here are some of the main reasons your ex girlfriend may haunt you in your dreams (or, if she’s “haunting”, would they be nightmares?)
+Here are 6 main reasons why your ex girlfriend may haunt you in your dreams (or, if she’s “haunting”, would they be nightmares?)

 Starting off with the obvious here.
 But it could absolutely be that you are missing your ex, or at least some aspects of your relationship together.
 It could be that you miss the familiarity, or it could be that you miss the girl herself.
 It could be that you miss being alone.
 When my ex and I broke up, I felt like I needed to make a pie chart for all the reasons I missed him.
 How much was because I missed being in a relationship?
 How much of it was being afraid of change?
 How much was missing him, as a person?
 These are questions I encourage you to ask if you frequently find yourself missing your ex girlfriend.
 You may find you are surprised with the results.